AppChef/sketch-templates/README.md

 as described in this article: [FREE Sketch Icon Library Resource For Material Icons and FontAwesome](https://medium.com/@appchef.io/free-sketch-icon-library-resource-5e11062eccba)

-In addition, we have the following templates available for download to users who have signed up for the free account on our website at: [http://appchef.io](http://appchef.io)
+In addition, we have the following templates available for download to users who have signed up for the free account on our website at: [https://appchef.io](https://appchef.io)

  - React Native Elements Template Library
 	 - Use UI components from the popular [React Native Elements UI Toolkit](https://react-native-training.github.io/react-native-elements/) in your Sketch design, and see the design run on real device
- - Grub Finder UI Template (Yelp-Like App UI)
+(Yelp-Like App UI)
- - BnB UI Template (AirBnb-Like App UI)
+ - AirBnB UI Demo Template (AirBnb-Like App UI Demo)